forestgrape/coronavirus/index.md

 * These are <strong>hypothesis</strong> and <strong>research ideas</strong> but <strong>not</strong> double checked facts.
 <!-- * The page is soon going to be split up into different topics. -->

 <p id=content>-----</p> <!-- workaround to set ids, since github preview keeps cases and github pages converts to all lower case.
-For the same reason some titles are all lower case, since the auto generated ids are used. -->
+For the same reason, some titles are all lower case since the auto-generated ids are used. -->

 ## Content